 Liberty is Apple’s sister.
 She is skittish and does not like being photographed.
 Liberty is the broodiest of our girls and has likely spent almost half of her life in a nesting box, as we consistently try to pull her away from her eggs to live her best life on our farm.
 Like her sister Apple, she lays brown eggs.

 Genji’s right-hand woman.
 Tidbits for the silkie girls when the treats are especially awesome.
 Jia dislikes being held and screams bloody murder whenever she is picked up for cuddles.
-She is the protector of the silkie duo and shows courage when the neighbouring barn cat comes by.
+She is the protector of the silkie flock and shows courage when the neighbouring barn cat comes by.
 She lays very small light brown eggs.

 Golden silkie beauty.
 Perfectly puffed head feathers.
 Spends most of her days brooding—either on unfertilized eggs or on no eggs at all.
 Once, she spent a day sitting on an especially large ball of poo.
 This girl was made to be a mama.
 Perhaps one day we will indulge her.

 Our one and only Marans hen, Ellen lays the most beautiful chocolate coloured eggs.
 She adores Charles and follows him around like a groupie.
 We love watching her feathered feet as she runs with the flock to the next best spot on our property.
 She is named after an amazing woman (EAB) in our personal lives.

 Frida’s subtle distinguishing feature is the small dimple in her comb.
 Frida is swift and active, joining with the flock in whatever adventures are scheduled for the day.
 Frida's eggs are white in colour.